umd-huang-lab/tracevla/README.md

 <hr style="border: 2px solid gray;"></hr>

-This branch provides the code to train/finetune a pretrained Phi3V-based VLA model with visual trace prompting technique.
+This branch provides the code to train/finetune a pretrained Phi3V-based VLA model with or without visual trace prompting technique.
 It is built on top of the original [OpenVLA](https://openvla.github.io/) codebase.

 ## Installation